Advertisement

 Is applying at Rome Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
 Rome Housing Authority administers 2 programs (HCV, Public Housing) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
-Always apply directly through the housing authority's official portal or in person at their office at 200 N Levitt St, Rome, NY.
+Always apply directly through the housing authority or in person at their office at 200 N Levitt St, Rome, NY.

 How long is the wait at Rome Housing Authority?

 Wait times at Rome Housing Authority depend on demand in Rome, funding levels, and your priority status.
 With approximately 954 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on February 23, 2026 when the Public Housing list changed from "unknown" to "open."
+The most recent status change we tracked was on June 2, 2026 when the Public Housing list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Rome Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?